kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 This is where the problems started...

 As an example, I have a RequireJS module that processes form submissions using `jQuery.ajax()`.
-To get it working on my site, I first need to call RequireJS on my page and pass a set of configurations to it.
+To get it working on my site, I first need to call RequireJS on my page and pass it a set of configurations to perform certain tasks.
 Next, I need to write out the modules and their dependencies.

-So, first reference RequireJS on my page and pass some configs to it:
+If my entire site only utilized a small unit of JS code, I would put it in a `main.js` along with all its dependency mappings, ignoring the config process.
+But as I have multiple units of JS doing different things, it makes sense to put the form validation code and its single dependency (jQuery) in it's own module and place just the configs in `main.js`.

+So `main.js` goes into the `scripts` folder and looks like this:

-{% prism markup %}
+{% prism javascript %}
-<script data-main="scripts/main" src="scripts/require.js"></script>
+requirejs.config({

+  baseUrl: "/jsBuildOut",

+  deps: ["form"],

+  paths: {
+    jquery: "libs/jquery.min"
+  }

+});
 {% endprism %}

-The info in the `src` attribute refers to the core RequireJS code while the info in the `data-main` attribute refers to a file called `main.js` and contains the configs.
-The `.js` is not included here because RequireJS always assume that the info in this attribute is a JavaScript file.
-Both of these files are in a directory called `scripts`.

-If you have a small unit of code, you could put it in `main.js` along with all its dependency mappings.
-But if you have more than one unit (the more common scenario), you should create separate modules for each that cont, placing the configs in `main.js` and the code